mmfausnaugh/mapspec/README.md

 Examples of all of these files are in `examples/mapspec_test`.

-The actual work is done by a `python` script called `do_map.py`, which runs a list of spectra through the rescaling model.
-This is the normal _modus operandi_ for reverberation mapping studies, so `do_map.py` might be adequate for most users.
+The actual work is done by a `python` script called `do_map`, which runs a list of spectra through the rescaling model.
+This is the normal _modus operandi_ for reverberation mapping studies, so `do_map` might be adequate for most users.
 The output (using the Gauss-Hermite smoothing kernel) will be saved in files called 'scale.h._input_spectrum_name'.

-It is probably useful to learn how `do_map.py` works---the script may not be perfect for your requirements, and `do_map.py` also does some simple model comparisons (Gaussian smoothing vs. Gauss-Hermite smoothing).
+It is probably useful to learn how `do_map` works---the source is in `mapspec/scripts/` (along with other potentially useful scripts).

+`do_map` also does some simple model comparisons (Gaussian smoothing vs. Gauss-Hermite smoothing).
 The file `mapspec.params` compares the fits from different different rescaling procedures, and two output spectra are saved by default ('scale_input_spectrum_name' for Gaussian smoothing and  'scale.h._input_spectrum_name' for Gauss-Hermite smoothing).

 * * *